RISHI02k4/delta-demo/README.md

 # delta-demo
-just a tutorial for git hub
+just a demo for git hub